Northeastern United States: Early and mid-19th century

 By 1860, New York City, based on its present-day boundaries, was the first U.S. city to reach a population exceeding one million.
-Due to the settlement of the Midwest and Great Plains, agriculture would collapse in the Mid-Atlantic and New England, with many farms being abandoned by the end of the century, returning to rural forest.
+Due to the settlement of the Midwest and Great Plains, agriculture collapsed in the Mid-Atlantic and New England, with many farms being abandoned by the end of the century, returning to rural forest.

-Conflicts with the south over the spread of slavery would become a large factor in the start of the American Civil War, between the United States (western and Northeastern states) and the Confederacy (southeastern states).
-The admission of Maine as a free state in exchange for Missouri becoming a slave state as part of the Missouri Compromise in 1820 would settle the final boundaries of the Northeastern states.
+Conflicts with the south over the spread of slavery became a large factor in the start of the American Civil War, between the United States (western and Northeastern states) and the Confederacy (southeastern states).
+The admission of Maine as a free state in exchange for Missouri becoming a slave state as part of the Missouri Compromise in 1820 settled the final boundaries of the Northeastern states.

-The Mason-Dixon line would be established as the border of slavery, following the border of Pennsylvania and Delaware/Maryland.
-Abolitionist movements would start in the Northeast and Midwest and would become prominent towards the mid-19th century, these groups advocated the shrinking or banning of slavery in the United States.
-Some Northeastern states still had small amounts of slaves into the 1850s, though some would ban it during the decade.
+The Mason-Dixon line was established as the border of slavery, following the border of Pennsylvania and Delaware/Maryland.
+Abolitionist movements started in the Northeast and Midwest and became prominent towards the mid-19th century, these groups advocated the shrinking or banning of slavery in the United States.
+Some Northeastern states still had small amounts of slaves into the 1850s, though some banned it during the decade.

-The election of 1860 led to the start of the Civil War; southern states seceded from the United States in late-1860 and early-1861.
-States like Maryland and Delaware would remain in the union, even with slavery still legal.
-For the first two years, the eastern theater of the war would remain in Virginia and Maryland, but in 1863 the war would reach its northeastern most extent in Gettysburg, Pennsylvania.
+The election of 1860 led to the start of the Civil War; southern states seceded from the United States in late 1860 and early 1861.
+States like Maryland and Delaware remained in the union, even with slavery still legal.
+For the first two years, the eastern theater of the war remained in Virginia and Maryland, but in 1863 the war reached its northeastern most extent in Gettysburg, Pennsylvania.
 The Battle of Gettysburg is considered a turning point in the Civil War, seeing the end of the Confederate push northwards.

-While all Northeastern states would remain in the United States during the war, conflicts did arise, like the New York draft riots in 1863.
-The war would end in 1865 with the United States taking back control of Southern states.
+While all Northeastern states remained in the United States during the war, conflicts did arise, like the New York draft riots in 1863.
+The war ended in 1865 with the United States taking back control of Southern states.